NoahMcGraw/AutoLingo/README.md

-# Tranlator Flash Cards
+# Translator Flash Cards

 This project's original idea was to generate a flash card deck of english to spanish flash cards in order to help me study for my trip to Spain.
-It connects two api integrations together in order to grab a list of random english words and then pass them through the Microsoft translator api to find their Spanish equivelant.
+It connects two api integrations together in order to grab a list of english words and then pass them through the Microsoft translator api to find their Spanish equivelant.

 # Required Setup